Apply to start a chapter

 Q: Can my company or group apply to be a host?

 A: No. CreativeMornings chapters are licensed to individuals.
-In many instances, an organizer’s company supports their employee (e.g.committing to longterm sponsorship/resources).
+In many instances, a host’s company supports their employee (e.g.committing to longterm sponsorship/resources).
 But at the end of the day our official relationship is with the individual, and if that person leaves his/her current company, the chapter would remain with that person.

 Q: How often are events?